Phil has the most Phil day ever at Arnold Palmer Invitational

 Mickelson, who won at Bay Hill in 1997, is in position to add to his resume a second victory in Arnold’s tournament and a second win this year.
 In February, he won his record-tying fifth AT&T Pebble Beach Pro-Am, his 44th PGA Tour title with five major championships among them.

 That victory indicated the member of the World Golf Hall of Fame isn’t going to fade away anytime soon.
-And more E-rides are in the future.
+And more E-Ticket rides are in the future.

 “I thought anything in the 60s was going to be phenomenal,” Mickelson said.
 “And I ended up playing really well to do that.
 The course isn’t playing easy.